David Ronson

 David Ronson is an Australian former professional rugby league footballer who played in the 1980s and 1990s.
-He played for Manly-Warringah and Balmain in the New South Wales Rugby League (NSWRL) competition.
+He played for Manly-Warringah and Balmain in the New South Wales Rugby League (NSWRL) competition and Hull FC in England.

 Playing career

 Ronson, a Belrose Eagles junior, made his first grade debut for Manly against Canterbury-Bankstown in Round 16 1985 at the Sydney Cricket Ground scoring a try during a 16–12 loss.
 Ronson went on to become a regular starter for Manly on the wing and played nearly every game in 1986.

 Ronson played 24 games for Manly in 1987 as the club reached the grand final against the Canberra Raiders.
-Manly-Warringah went on to win the premiership 18-8 after leading for the entire game.
+Manly-Warringah went on to win the premiership 18–8 after leading for the entire game.
 Ronson played on the wing during the match.
 The grand final was also the last one to be played at the Sydney Cricket Ground.

-Ronson remained as Manly's first choice winger until departing the club at the end of the 1991 season.
-After a 3-year absence in first grade, Ronson signed with Balmain and had a brief stint with the club playing in a few games.
+Ronson remained a first choice threequarter with Manly until departing the club at the end of the 1991 season.
+He spent then the 1991–92 season with English club Hull FC.
+Newcastle signed Ronson for the 1993 season, but he did not play any first grade and signed with Balmain, where he had a brief stint and played in a few first grade games.